Chapter 5 of 11

 Structure Size Purpose Key Principle

-Squads 6-8 people Small, cross-functional teams with a clear mission (e.g., "Onboarding Squad") Autonomous.
+Squads 6-8 people Small, cross-functional teams with a clear mission (e.g., "Onboarding Squad," "Payments Squad") Autonomous.
 End-to-end ownership.
-Like mini-startups.
+Like mini-startups within the company.
+Each squad owns its code, its deploys, and its metrics.

-Tribes 40-150 people Collections of squads working on related areas (e.g., "Growth Tribe") Stay below Dunbar's Number (~150).
-Common rituals and communication.
+Tribes 40-150 people Collections of squads working on related areas (e.g., "Growth Tribe," "Platform Tribe") Stay below Dunbar's Number (~150).
+Common rituals and communication cadences.
+Tribal leadership provides strategic direction.

-Chapters Varies Horizontal structures that cut across squads (e.g., "Frontend Chapter") Share knowledge.
-Maintain consistency.
-Career development.
+Chapters Varies Horizontal structures that cut across squads (e.g., "Frontend Chapter," "Data Engineering Chapter") Share knowledge and best practices.
+Maintain technical consistency across squads.
+Provide career development and mentorship within a discipline.

-Guilds Varies Communities of interest (e.g., "Testing Guild", "Security Guild") Optional participation.
-Cross-pollinate best practices.
+Guilds Varies Communities of interest open to anyone (e.g., "Testing Guild," "Security Guild," "Accessibility Guild") Optional participation.
+Cross-pollinate best practices across the entire organization.
+Low overhead, high knowledge transfer.

 The Squad Autonomy Principle